bxi23/Nittany-Hospital/README.md

 # Nittany-Hospital
-Capstone Project for CMPSC 431W - Database Management Course
+Pre Capstone Project for CMPSC 431W - Database Management Course

 do run this project